edi3/edi3-notary/docs/index.md

 # 3. Data Model

+The OA Data Model can be found in the following [URL](https://github.com/Open-Attestation/schema-doc/blob/master/document/tradetrust-properties-attachments-to-the-document-attached-file.md)

 The document data model is defined using JSON Schema with the following definitions found in Annex A. There are a number of JSON Schema Validators that can help to validate whether the document data conforms to the schema.
 One example is https://www.jsonschemavalidator.net/

 Just paste the content of the schema document on the left panel and enter the document data on the right.
 The tool will instantly validate the document String/Object and notify any potential errors.